vanhoefm/fragattacks/README.md

 - A [2-page summary](https://papers.mathyvanhoef.com/fragattacks-overview.pdf) of resulting attacks and preconditions.
 - [Handouts](https://papers.mathyvanhoef.com/fragattacks-slides-2021-03-8.pdf) that give extra background and explain the vulnerabilities in more detail.
 - A [demonstration](https://youtu.be/88YZ4061tYw) of three example attacks.
-- A [research paper](https://papers.mathyvanhoef.com/usenix2021.pdf) published at USENIX Security.
+- The [research paper](https://papers.mathyvanhoef.com/usenix2021.pdf) published at USENIX Security.

 See the [change log](#id-change-log) for a detailed overview of updates to the tool made since 11 August 2020.
 This change log also contains information on which version of hostap the FragAttacks tool is based on.

 Note that the attacks are identical against WPA2 and WPA3 because their CCMP and GCMP encryption ciphers are identical.
-Older WPA networks by default use TKIP for encryption, and the applicability of the attacks against this cipher are discussed in the paper and on [the website](https://www.fragattacks.com/index.html#tkip).
-To illustrate that Wi-Fi has been vulnerable since its creation, the paper [and website](https://www.fragattacks.com/index.html#wep) also briefly discusses the applicability of the attacks against WEP.
+Older WPA networks by default use TKIP for encryption, and the applicability of the [attacks against TKIP](https://www.fragattacks.com/index.html#tkip) are discussed in the paper and on the website.
+To illustrate that Wi-Fi has been vulnerable since its creation, the paper and website also briefly discusses the applicability of the [attacks against WEP](https://www.fragattacks.com/index.html#wep).

 <a id="id-supported-cards"></a>